Falicer/petscout-pt/README.md

 1.

-# matching app (in the works)
+# Petscout app (in the works)

-This app is made for CMD Blok Tech.
+Deze app is gemaakt voor CMD Blok Tech.

 # Installation